 In accordance with article R. 321-1 et seq. of the French enforcement procedures Code, the first step in the seizure process involves the delivery by a bailiff or court official of a seizure notice to the debtor.
-This notice this filed with the relevant property and land charges registry (known since 1 January 2013 as the "fichier immobilier") of the place where the property is located.
+This notice is filed at the "Fichier immobilier" (known until 1 January 2013 as the "Registre foncier et des charges" (property and land charges registry)) of the place where the property is located.